postcss/postcss/README.md

   It makes many new classes of tools possible.
 [Autoprefixer], [`doiuse`] or [`postcss-colorblind`] are good examples.

-PostCSS transforms are often more powerful than preprocessor equivalents.
-[Autoprefixer] is a good example.

 [3 times faster]: https://github.com/postcss/postcss/blob/master/benchmark/general.js

 ## Usage